Kevin Owens: Return to PWG (2010–2014)

-When Steen left ROH in 2010, his friend Super Dragon asked him to wrestle in PWG and Steen agreed.
+When Steen left ROH in 2010, his friend Super Dragon asked him to wrestle in PWG, to which Steen agreed.
 On December 11, 2010, Steen wrestled Akira Tozawa for his first PWG win in two years.
 He then returned to a more prominent role in the company after a few sporadic years, having only made five appearances between 2009 and 2010.
 On January 29, 2011, Steen was defeated by Chris Hero at PWG's annual WrestleReunion-sponsored event.
 Later that evening, after a four-way tag team match to determine which of four teams would enter the 2011 DDT4 tournament, Steen ran out to attack the eventual winners, the RockNES Monsters (Johnny Goodtime and Johnny Yuma), before declaring his intention of winning the DDT4 tournament.
-On February 2, 2011, it was announced that Steen would be teaming with Akira Tozawa for the tournament, which took place on March 4.
+On February 2, 2011, it was announced that Steen would be teaming with Tozawa for the tournament, which took place on March 4.
 In their first round match, Steen and Tozawa, known collectively as the Nightmare Violence Connection, scored an upset victory over the Briscoe Brothers (Jay and Mark Briscoe).
-After another upset victory over the ROH World Tag Team Champions, Kings of Wrestling (Chris Hero and Claudio Castagnoli), Steen and Tozawa made it to the finals of the tournament, where they were defeated by The Young Bucks (Matt and Nick Jackson).
-On July 23 at PWG's eighth anniversary show, Steen first defeated PAC in a singles match, before teaming with CIMA to defeat PWG World Tag Team Champions, The Young Bucks, in a non-title match.
-After Claudio Castagnoli had defeated Chris Hero in the main event of the evening to retain the PWG World Championship, Steen challenged him to a match and, in his third match of the night, defeated him to win the PWG World Championship for the second time.
+After another upset victory over the ROH World Tag Team Champions, Kings of Wrestling (Hero and Claudio Castagnoli), Steen and Tozawa made it to the finals of the tournament, where they were defeated by The Young Bucks (Matt and Nick Jackson).
+On July 23, at PWG's eighth anniversary show, Steen first defeated PAC in a singles match, before teaming with CIMA to defeat PWG World Tag Team Champions, The Young Bucks, in a non-title match.
+After Castagnoli had defeated Hero in the main event of the evening to retain the PWG World Championship, Steen challenged him to a match and, in his third match of the night, defeated him to win the PWG World Championship for the second time.
 At the following event on August 20, Steen entered the 2011 Battle of Los Angeles, defeating Dave Finlay and Eddie Edwards in his first round and semifinal matches.
 Later that same night, Steen was defeated in the finals by old rival El Generico.
 On September 10, Steen made his first PWG World Championship defense, defeating former champion Davey Richards.